Remove .NET Framework (WinForms / ASP.NET Web Forms) & Legacy .NET API

 - Understanding of Microsoft platforms (.NET, .NET Core, ASP.NET Core, ASP.NET Core Blazor) is a prerequisite for XAF ASP.NET Core Blazor development (you cannot follow this migration guide without this framework knowledge).
 Review the following articles for additional information: Frequently Asked Questions - ASP.NET Core Blazor UI (FAQ) and Microsoft Learn | ASP.NET Core Blazor.

 The legacy Solution Wizard no longer allows you to create new XAF project and item templates.
-The new Template Kit is now a part of the Unified Component Installer.
+Instead, use the new DevExpress Template Kit that is now automatically added as a Visual Studio extension by our Unified Component Installer.

 Note